ifelsellc/smartyseeds/chess_tutorial/README.md

 **AI not responding**

-- Check if AI is enabled in settings
+- ✅ AI now fully functional with Stockfish integration
-- Verify it's the AI's turn
+- Verify it's the AI's turn (should move automatically)
-- Look for error messages in console
+- Check browser console for any error messages
+- Ensure sufficient time for AI calculation (varies by difficulty)

 **Moves not working**